-Even though It would be wrong to assume that WikiLeaks knows exactly what its sources are since it’s pretty easy to manipulate, it’s hard to argue that people like Julian Assange and Edward Snowden are doing anything but good things for the world.
-It’s also made people a lot more aware of privacy, and in particular one’s privacy online.
+Though it would be wrong to assume that WikiLeaks knows exactly what its sources are since it’s pretty easy to manipulate, it’s hard to argue that people like Julian Assange and Edward Snowden are doing anything but good things for the world.
+It’s also made people a lot more aware of privacy, and in particular, one’s privacy online.

-Only a decade ago few people understood what a web cookie was and probably would have assumed it had something to do with eating.
+Only a decade ago, few people understood what a web cookie was and probably would have assumed it had something to do with eating.
 Nowadays loads of people are aware and often angered at it meaning a potential disruption of their privacy.
-Just look at the recent news about the Vivaldi web browser, which was recently accused of meshing spyware into its web browser—and Vivaldi is a company that prides itself on privacy.
-It turns out that Vivaldi do care about users privacy and CEO Jon von Tetzchner says the whole debacle is because it was them who once criticized Google about privacy, so they retaliated.
+Just look at the recent news about Vivaldi, which was recently accused of meshing spyware into its web browser—and Vivaldi is a company that prides itself on privacy.
+It turns out that Vivaldi do care about users privacy and CEO Jon von Tetzchner says the whole debacle is because it was they who once criticized Google about privacy, so they retaliated.

 That, among other things, has eventually lead to Microsoft announcing that they wish to be “fully transparent on the diagnostic data collected.”
 As of Windows 10 build 17083, we are now officially starting to see that happen.